TritonDataCenter/rfd/rfd/0174/README.md

 of one minute for an active/passive flip before the `mako` storage service instance is once again available.

-If the active server loses its network connection, it will no longer be able to ack heartbeats, but it will also lose access to the iscsi target disks, so it should be possible for the passive machine to import the zpool.
+If the active server loses its internal storage group network connection, it will no longer be able to ack heartbeats, but it will also lose access to the iscsi target disks.
+The `mmp` feature in ZFS will suspend the zpool if the active server cannot write the txg within the `mmp` timeout.
+At this point the only option is to reboot the server since we cannot export the zpool (or do any other writes).
+We probably want to configure ZFS so it just panics the system in this case.
+This will also reduce the possibility of an errant write operation from within the iscsi or network stack if whatever issue was preventing the writes were to suddenly clear.

+If the active server stops responding to heartbeats the `mmp` capability in ZFS makes it possible for the passive machine to forcefully import the zpool because the `mmp` timeout has been exceeded.
+The passive machine cannot forcefully import the zpool when the `mmp` status shows the zpool is live on another host.

 If the passive server fails for any reason, there is no impact unless the active server fails at the same time.
-At this point, all of the objects on that storage server would be unavailable.
+At this point, all of the objects on that `mako` would be unavailable.

 ### iscsi Target Machine Failure